-Energy bills: 'It's good they capped it but £2,500 is still too high'
+Energy bills: 'The government help is no use to me'

 Soaring energy prices have left people worried about how they will pay their bills.
 To prevent widespread hardship, new Prime Minister Liz Truss has announced limits on energy bill rises.

-People had been expecting to pay around £3,500 per year for energy from October, but Ms Truss said households will not pay more than £2,500 per year for the next two years.
+Households had been expecting to pay around £3,500 per year for energy from October, but Ms Truss said they will now not pay more than £2,500 per year for the next two years.

 Businesses will get "equivalent" support, with bills capped for six months.